 Know the Risks of Travelling for Cosmetic Surgery

-Please click here to read our latest blog – 10 Questions to Ask When Choosing a Doctor to Perform Your Breast Augmentation and its update here.
+Please click here to read our latest blog – 10 Questions to Ask When Choosing a Doctor to Perform Your Breast Augmentation.

 Think twice before jetting off on an overseas or interstate cosmetic surgery ‘holiday’ and putting your health in the hands of your travel agent.